snltd/illumos-telegraf-plugins/README.md

 _ "github.com/snltd/illumos-telegraf-plugins/inputs/zones"
 _ "github.com/snltd/illumos-telegraf-plugins/inputs/zpool"
 ```

+Certain linux-centric plugins will break a Telegraf build on Illumos.
+To
+build 1.16.3 on my system I had to remove the `modbus`, `ecs`, and `docker`
+inputs, but normally I take out way more than that.
+I pretty much only leave
+in the things I actually need.

 Now add the latest tag in this repo to `go.mod`.
 Get it with `git tag`, or
 look at [the releases